Choose a Tree for Life

 We all love shade trees.
 We want to have the tree on the ground today and enjoy shade by the weekend.
 Sadly, trees take a bit longer than that to provide.
 Often several years have to pass before we can sit in a lawn chair, sip our lemonade and enjoy the shade.

 Some good choices for shade trees are Ash trees.
-The Green Ash, Pop Ash, and White Ash.
+The red maple, surgar maples and oak trees.
 Each of these is an excellent specimen in the landscape and will provide shade.

 Baseball bats are made of ash so.
 Apparently, they are a sturdy tree and will give you years of enjoyment.